FENIX-Platform/fenix-ui-periodic-charts/README.md

-fenix-periodic-charts
+FENIX Periodic Charts
 =====================

 Widget to plot periodic data against timeseries, e.g. rainfall average and current precipitations.
+This tool is particularly useful for the analysis of climate data.